ElleCres/online-cv/README.md

 </a>

 ## About
 I'm working on making this website fit my needs and personality.
-Below are credits, the installation instructions I followed, and the personalization options were provided by my experience editing this site.
-This page currently contains just my resume but will house more content and have an updated front-end soon.
+Below are theme credits, the installation instructions I followed, and the way I changed the theme.
+This page currently contains just my resume but will host more content and have an updated front-end as I learn more.

 ## Credits